uploadcare/pyuploadcare/README.rst

 Testing
 -------

-Besides the `Travis CI`_ we use tox.
+Besides the `Github Actions`_ we use tox.
 In order to run tests just:

 .. code-block:: console